 - Cutting boards, knives, basic kitchen spoons and utensils

 - Freezer space (more on this in a moment!)

 You don’t absolutely need the following equipment, but for-the-love-of-parchment-paper, does it EVER make preparing hundreds of servings easier!

-- Food processor (I love my Cuisinart, and use it at least four or five times per week; it’s one of my workhorses during lunch prepping, and cuts down on time like you wouldn’t imagine!) or strong blender
+I recently upgraded to the Breville, and it’s the stuff my kitchen dreams are made of.
+I use it at least four or five times per week; it’s one of my workhorses during lunch prepping, and cuts down on time like you wouldn’t imagine!).
+Or you can use a strong blender

 - Stand-up mixer.
 I use a huge mixer, because … well, cakes.
 But I also have this one (the head lifts, making it more convenient to access the bowl and paddle), and love it.
 It’s another workhorse around these parts, it’s ridiculous how often I use this thing.

 - Dehydrator (I love mine, it takes less than ten minutes of actual work to produce a small bucket-load of snacks, and it operates itself and I can walk away from it – unlike my oven.
 Plus, it has five trays so it fits far more at a time than I could ever fit in the same oven, and has paid for itself a hundred times over in the sheer quantity of dried fruits and veggies I can produce, even on a work day)

 - Extra-Large bowls (I have a fabulous super-jumbo tupperware bowl that I use almost every day)

 - Spiralizer – either the add-on to the Kitchenaid (which is amazing) or a stand-alone version (which I haven’t used, but it looks good).